NASA-PDS/wds-react-legacy/README.md

 1. Edit `LICENSE` file
 2. Edit `package.json` information (These will be used to generate the headers for your built files)
-3. Edit `library: "reactWidget"` with your library's export name in `./config/webpack.config.js`
+3. Edit `library: "reactWidget_js"` with your library's export name in `./config/webpack.config.js`
 4. Edit `./bin/postinstall` (If you would like to display a message on package install)

 ## 🚀 Deployment